ga-curriculum/lab-mlops-using-mlflow/lab.md

         *   **Exploration and Rapid Prototyping:** Jupyter Notebooks are fantastic for interactive data exploration, visualization, and quick experimentation.
 You can see the results of your code immediately, making it easy to iterate and refine your ideas.
         *   **Documentation and Demonstrations:** Notebooks combine code, results, visualizations, and explanatory text (like this!).
 This makes them great for documenting your work and sharing it with others.
-        *   **Limitations for Production:** Notebooks are generally *not* ideal for production code due to version control difficulties, automation challenges, and potential for hidden state (where the order of cell execution matters, leading to irreproducible results).
+        *   **Limitations for Production:** Notebooks are generally *not* well-suited for production code due to version control difficulties, automation challenges, and potential for hidden state (where the order of cell execution matters, leading to irreproducible results).

     *   **Python Scripts: The Production Workhorses**